anshumanrana331/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-A small fun game coded in Javascript, for learning concepts of JS.
+A small fun game coded in Javascript.